 1. Case Referrals

-Any person may file a complaint against a Student for violations of the Policy.
-The procedures for filing a complaint are on the OSI web site.
+Any person may file a complaint against a Student, Group or RSO for violations of the Code.
+The procedures for filing a complaint are on the OSI website.

 The complaint shall be prepared in writing and directed to OSI.
 Complaints should include as much information as possible – such as: (1) the type of misconduct alleged; (2) the name and contact information of the Respondent; (3) the date(s), time(s), and place(s) of the misconduct; (4) the name(s) and contact information of any individual(s) with knowledge of the incident; (5) whether any tangible evidence has been preserved; and (6) whether a criminal complaint has been made.

-The complaint should be submitted as soon as possible after the event takes place or when it is reasonably discovered, and no later than thirty (30) business days following the discovery of the incident.
-The Complainant should forward any supporting documentation to OSI within ten (10) business days of the original submission or OSI may process the case based solely on the original complaint.
+The complaint should be submitted as soon as possible after the event takes place or when it is reasonably discovered, generally within thirty (30) Business Days following the discovery of the incident.
+The Complainant should forward any supporting documentation to OSI within ten (10) Business Days of the original submission or OSI may process the case based solely on the original complaint.
 OSI may also initiate a complaint based upon information received.